keystonejs/keystone-demo/README.md

 By default, KeystoneJS will look for a MongoDB server running on localhost on the default port, and connect to it.
 If you're getting errors related to the MongoDB connection, make sure your MongoDB server is running.

-You can find more information on how to install MongoDB and other dependencies on our [generator-keystone](https://github.com/keystonejs/generator-keystone) README.
+You can find more information on how to install MongoDB and other dependencies in the [generator-keystone](https://github.com/keystonejs/generator-keystone) README.

 ### Configuring the project defaults